apolloclark/packer-aws-base/README.md

 # packer-aws-base

-Packer based project for provisioning a base image using Ansible and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.
+Packer based project for provisioning a "base" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.

 ## Requirements